-Even though they had a big boom in the mid 2000’s, then a slow crawl to 2017, podcasts are now back to the top of listening activities by users.
-Many magazines and newspapers have their own podcasts, like The Economist Radio, which covers individual stories in their magazine, and also new issue highlights.
-You’ll find podcasts like Rolling Stone Music Now, which are sometimes sponsored by advertisers like Mercedes-Benz and Real Simple’s weekly podcast which features tips and interviews from the editors and writers of the magazine.
+Many magazines and newspapers have their own podcasts, like The Economist, which covers individual stories in their magazine, and also new issue highlights.
+You’ll find podcasts like Rolling Stone Music Now, which are sometimes sponsored by advertisers like Mercedes-Benz, and Fine Gardening has a podcast called Let’s Argue About Plants.

 And if you’re in content, you’re in content marketing.
 You may consider listening to other publisher podcasts to get a feel for what they’re doing (that’s step one), but it’s also a great idea to find podcasts of your own to listen to.
 Here’s a list of some great content marketing podcasts for editors and magazine marketers.